Learn how to say friend in Farsi with pronunciation and cultural context.

 • Salam, doost-e golam! – Hello, my sweet friend

-Friend in Farsi (Female)
+Friend in Farsi for Female and Gender Use

 • دوست زن (doost zan) – female friend (less common)